Consistency at an early age is key to getting your little one ready to sleep all night

-Bedtime routines offer comfortable predictability to the end of the day, which is important for getting quality sleep.
+Bedtime routines offer a comfortable and predictable end to the day, which is important for getting quality sleep.
 It’s true if you’re an adult … and it’s especially true if you’re an infant.

 Advertisement